Temple of Death

 Temple of Death is a Dungeons & Dragons adventure module designed by David Cook for use with the D&D Expert Set.
 It was written by David Cook and published by TSR, Inc. in 1983.
 The module is intended for player characters of levels 6-10.

 Plot summary

-In Master of the Desert Nomads, the tribes of the Sind Desert have rallied together under the leadership of the enigmatic figure known as the Master, and it is the mission of the player characters to neutralize this threat to the Republic.
+In the previous adventure Master of the Desert Nomads the tribes of the Sind Desert have joined together under the mysterious being called the Master, and the player characters must eliminate the threat of war against the Republic.
 In Temple of Death, the characters approach the Black Mountains and traverse the Great Pass through them to reach the land of Hule.
-Having negotiated the Great Pass, the adventurers must cross the "sanctified land" of Hule.
-Hule is an oppressive totalitarian state in which social orders are carefully defined, and where the Master's stronghold is located.
-The characters must make their way to Hule's capital without attracting the attention of the Diviners.
-The adventurers then need to penetrate the Dark Wood, to find the Temple of Death.
-The scenario includes wilderness, town, and dungeon encounters.
+Having survived travel through the Great Pass, the characters must pass through the "sanctified land" of Hule.
+Hule is ruled by the totalitarian Master through strict social orders, and where his stronghold is located.
+The characters must get to the capital of Hule without being noticed by the Diviners.
+The characters then need to enter the Dark Wood, to locate the Temple of Death.
+The scenario presents encounters in wilderness, town, and dungeon settings.